Why are homestay tours in Colca Canyon so special?

 Peru’s Colca Canyon, and the entire Colca Valley region, is probably most famous for being home to the Andean condor.

 With a wingspan of up to three metres, the Andean condor is the largest flying bird in the world.

 Visit the Cruz del Condor, or Condor Cross, to get up close with these majestic creatures.

 While they are not the most beautiful birds, they certainly provide an impressive sight as they go gliding past at close range through the Colca Canyon.

-Experience a traditional way of life at Samana Wasi
+Experience a traditional way of life in Sibayo

-At Samana Wasi in Sibayo, you will be greeted by a local family in colourful traditional attire.
+At your homestay in Sibayo, you will be greeted by a local family in colourful traditional attire.